cysouw/diathesis/text/c12_zuInfinitive.md

 ### *vermögen+zu‑Infinitiv* Negative ability {#sec:zuinfinitive-vermogen}

-The construction *vermögen+zu‑Infinitiv* is a formal-register expression meaning 'to be capable of something (with effort)' [cf. @engel1996: 482].
+The construction *vermögen+zu‑Infinitiv* is an expression from a more formal register meaning 'to be capable of something (with effort)' [cf. @engel1996: 482].
 It is typically used with negation [@next a] and it is obligatorily coherent [@next b].
 Incidental cases without negation are also attested [@next c].

 ::: ex
 - Wie lange genau, vermag er nicht zu sagen.^[~~DWDS~~: Die Zeit, 23.06.2015, Nr.
 25.]